 – Income (e.g., product sales, bank account interest)

-– Expenses (e.g., advertising, equipment, payroll expense)
+– Expenses (e.g., advertising, equipment, payroll expenses)

 5. Determine record organization methods